Geometry of the cumulant series in diffusion MRI: Methods

 \subsection{Parameter estimation}

 Two variants of the cumulant expansion were fit to the RICE and clinical datasets.
 This depended on which parameters each protocol was sensitive to.
-The full DKI, full RICE, \update{and clinical LTE} protocols were fit to Eq.~(\ref{eq:MGC_SH}) while the iRICE protocols were fit to Eq.~(\ref{eq:iRICE}).
+For the full DKI, full RICE, and clinical LTE protocols, Eq.~(\ref{eq:MGC_SH}) was used, while for the iRICE protocols, parameters were estimated according to Eq.~(\ref{eq:iRICE}).
 Weighted linear least squares were used for fitting \citep{VERAART2013} to highlight the gain achieved purely by acquisition optimization.
 Including positivity constraints to improve parameters robustness \citep{HERBERTHSON2021} is straightforward for spherical tensors but is outside of the scope of this work.
-All codes for RICE parameter estimation were implemented in MATLAB (R2021a, MathWorks, Natick, Massachusetts).
-These are publicly available together with an anonymized dataset as part of the RICE toolbox at \href{https://github.com/NYU-DiffusionMRI/RICE}{https://github.com/NYU-DiffusionMRI/RICE}.